 My planning document had listed a few opportunities and ideas, but I had not concluded much before getting here.
 My time frame was like this:

 I had the rest of this day to spend, a full day number two and an afternoon flight to Bagan on day three.
-The reception convinced me that the city itself could be seen in half a day, while the surroundings of Mandalay required a full day.
-I quickly decided on postponing my sightseeing in Mandalay until the last day, and go for the excursion immediately.
-I also realised I would have time to fulfill my dream of taking the train across the Gokteik Viaduct on day two.
+The reception convinced me that the city itself could be seen in half a day.
+The surroundings of Mandalay would require a full day.
+I quickly decided to postpone my sightseeing in Mandalay until the last day, and go for the excursion immediately.
+I also realised I would have time to fulfil my dream of taking the train across the Gokteik Viaduct on day two.
 (Read about it here.)

 The reception also informed me that all tour buses had already departed for this day, and even had to be booked a day in advance.
 I did not mind avoiding a tour group so I settled for their second option, a private taxi for 35 $US.
 It was worth it, we left in the morning and returned late in the afternoon after dropping by the railway station to buy the train ticket for tomorrow’s adventure.

-Amarapura, Sagaing Hill, Inwa and U Bein are the place names to remember if you are planning a trip to Mandalay.
+Amarapura, Sagaing Hill, Inwa and U Bein are the place names to remember if you are planning a trip to Mandalay, or more precisely excursions from Mandalay.
 There is also a place called Mingun (a huge ruined stupa) but that would require another day.
 This morning the heavens had opened over Mandalay and the city streets became flooded.
 My driver knew what he was doing and hit all the best streets through and out of Mandalay.

 Amarapura used to be the capital of Burma, just like Mandalay and Inwa, but is now reduced to being a township on the southern outskirts of Mandalay – which by the way is the second largest in Myanmar.
 It is a nice place with easy-going tree-lined residential streets.
 Apart from that, there is not really much to see here – with one big exception: There are a number of handicraft workshops.
 My driver had been here too before, and we met several busloads of tourists at every stop we made.

-We made three stops in Amarapura: The first was a gold leaf workshop, the second a wood carving and puppet making workshop, and the third a silk weaver’s.
+We made three stops in Amarapura on this itinerary of excursions from Mandalay: The first was a gold leaf workshop, the second a wood carving and puppet making workshop, and the third a silk weaver’s.